matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ```

-To make a transfer, run the following:
+2. Run the script to attempt to make a transfer.

 ```shell
 yarn hardhat deploy-zksync --script deploy/transferETH.ts
 ```

+You should see an error message.
 Although the error message doesn't give us the specifics, we know it failed because the amount exceeded the limit.
-You should see following output:

 ```shell
 An unexpected error occurred: